 In one of the oldest sections of Amsterdam, a large house that was Rembrandt’s home for about 20 years with a new addition serves as a museum.
 As expected, it will be the site of several special exhibitions commemorating Rembrandt.
 In the summer, the focus will be on works influenced by Rembrandt, which include Degas and Picasso.
 The exhibition “Inspired by Rembrandt” runs from June 7 – September 1.

 The Jewish Historical Museum

-This museum will be displaying the Rembrandt’s St.Peter in Prison (1631), which will be the focal point of an exhibition there September 30 – November 10.
+This museum will be displaying Rembrandt’s St.Peter in Prison (1631), which will be the focal point of an exhibition there, September 30 – November 10.

 Where To Stay

-There are many high-quality hotels in Amsterdam but one that hits all the marks of comfort, sound service and convenience are the Radisson Blu Hotel, Amsterdam (Rusland 17, 1012 CK).
+There are many high-quality hotels in Amsterdam, but one that hits all the marks of comfort, sound service, and convenience is the Radisson Blu Hotel, Amsterdam (Rusland 17, 1012 CK).
 It’s a short walk to Dam Square and the Rembrandt House Museum and just a few minutes more to the central train station.
 It’s situated in a lively neighborhood filled with bars and cafes between two canals.
 It has two buildings on either side of a narrow Rusland street connected by an underground passageway.
-The large rooms are brightly colored with large windows bringing in plenty of sunlight and extremely comfortable beds.
+The large rooms are brightly colored, with large windows bringing in plenty of sunlight and extremely comfortable beds.
 It has a well-equipped health club and a sauna and offers a high-quality buffet breakfast.